Beipiaosaurus: Feathers and color

 Li et al. 2014 compared the color and shape of the melanosomes in 181 extant animal specimens, 13 fossil specimens (including Beipiaosaurus) and previous data about the melanosome diversity using scanning electron microscopes.
 They found that color in dinosaurs seem to be slightly connected with their physiology.
 While some species of living reptiles (lizards or crocodiles, which are ectothermic) have less diversity in the shape of melanosomes and darker color ranges, some maniraptorans, birds and mammals (which are endothermic) have an increased diversity of melanosome shapes and more vivid colors.
 The examined specimen of Beipaosaurus, BMNHC PH000911, preserves feather impressions which are located in the neck area.
-These are filamentous/sparse in structure and the sampled melanosomes were sphere-shaped and inferred to had a brownish colouration like those in modern reptiles which fall within the range of dark brownish colourations.
+These are filamentous/sparse in structure and the sampled melanosomes were sphere-shaped and inferred to have a brownish colouration like those in modern reptiles which fall within the range of dark brownish colourations.

 Jianchangosaurus is another primitive therizinosaur taxon known from the same formation that was found with impressions of a series of filamentous and unbranched feathers in its holotype specimen.
 Only the distal ends of the feather impressions are visible and based on their morphology the feathers are considered to be EBFFs, bearing resemblance to those found along the specimens of Beipiaosaurus.
 These findings suggest that they might have been used for visual display and were common among early therizinosaurs.